mystica2000/website/src/posts/2022-06-22-url-urn-uri.md

 ### Example of the URL

-{% image "src/assets/images/posts/urlurnuri/url.jpg", "http:/abc.com/index.html?name=hello#section2 where http:/ is protocol, abc.com is authority, /index.html is location or path, ?name=hello is query, #section2 is fragment","post-img" %}
+{% image "src/assets/images/posts/urlurnuri/url.jpg", "http:/abc.com/index.html?name=hello#section2 where http:/ is protocol, abc.com is authority, /index.html is location or path, ?name=hello is query, #section2 is fragment","post-img", "lazy" %}
 <br>
 <br>